 - Total number of radio faults within the statistical period.

-6.X Key Issue# Num: KEI and process of autonomous network levels evaluation for <the use cases defined in Rel-17>

-Editor's note: this clause will contain the description and potential solutions of KEI and process of autonomous network levels evaluation for each use case defined in Rel-17.

-6.X.1 Description

-6.X.2 Potential solutions for KEI of ANL evaluation

-6.X.3 Potential solutions for process of ANL evaluation

 7 Conclusion and recommendation

-Editor's note: this clause will be used to document the conclusions and recommendation of the study, including potential autonomy requirements for corresponding management services with evaluation of autonomous network levels.

 7.1 Analysis on the solution for generic methodology for autonomous network levels evaluation

 The potential solution for general process of autonomous network levels evaluation is described in clause 6.1.2, the 3 steps general process is investigated to identify the potential requirements and solutions to implement the evaluation, but the process itself is informative and there could be refined process which depends on concrete implementation.
 According to the general process, conclusions and recommendations are as following: